Zechariah 11 – Thirty Pieces of Silver

 3. (8-11) The covenant symbolically broken.

 a.
-I dismissed the three shepherds in one month: We know that Zechariah is acting prophetically, but it is hard to identify these three shepherds whom Zechariah hated, and they hated him.
+I dismissed the three shepherds in one month: We know that Zechariah was acting prophetically, but it is hard to identify these three shepherds whom Zechariah hated, and who hated him.

 b.
 I will not feed you.
-Let what is dying die: In bringing judgment by letting the dying die, God merely withdraws His hand of protection.
+Let what is dying die: In bringing judgment by letting the dying die, God merely took away His hand of protection.
 At one time God had a covenant with all the peoples, preventing them from attacking His people Israel.
-When God decides to break the covenant, His people will be attacked.
+When God decided to break the covenant, His people would be attacked.

 d.
-The poor of the flock . . . knew that it was the word of the Lord: These are the faithful remnant who know that even the hard words are from God.
+The poor of the flock.. knew that it was the word of the LORD: These were the faithful remnant who knew that even these hard words were from God.

 4. (12-14) The shepherd is paid with contempt.

 a.
-Give me my wages: Zechariah is “play-acting” this prophecy, employing himself as a shepherd over a flock.
-Now he asks his employer for his wages, and they weighed out for my wages thirty pieces of silver.
+Give me my wages: Zechariah was “play-acting” this prophecy, employing himself as a shepherd over a flock.
+Now he asked his employer for his wages, and they weighed out for my wages thirty pieces of silver.

 b.
-That princely price they set on me: Zechariah speaks sarcastically here.
+That princely price they set on me: Zechariah spoke sarcastically here.
 Thirty pieces of silver was not an insignificant amount, but it was the price of a slave (Exodus 21:32).
-It was the lowest they could pay, and it said to Zechariah “we think of you as a slave.”
+It was the lowest they could pay, and it said that they regarded Zechariah as a slave.

 i.
 This speaks prophetically of Jesus, who was contemptuously betrayed for thirty pieces of silver (Matthew 26:15 and 27:3) – the price of a slave.

 c.
-Threw them into the house of the Lord for the potter: Curiously, Zechariah says that the thirty pieces of silver were thrown into the house of the Lord but that they were also given to the potter.
+Threw them into the house of the LORD for the potter: Curiously, Zechariah said that the thirty pieces of silver were thrown into the house of the LORD but that they were also given to the potter.
 This is an exact fulfillment of what Judas did with his thirty pieces of silver (Matthew 27:3-10).